-Partnering Lab creates wearable sensors for capturing partnered motion.
-Whether users are developing choreographic sequences or improvising freely, our sensors provide tools for embodied reflection and analysis of physical interaction.
+Partnering Lab creates wearable sensors for capturing motion.
+Whether users are professional athletes, developing choreographic sequences, or improvising freely, our sensors provide tools for embodied reflection and analysis of physical interaction.

 Much of the research in motion capture focuses on external, visible movement that can be captured by cameras or trackers.
 Our research focuses on the internal, kinesthetic experience of movement that is difficult to perceive outside of experience.
 Consider how shaking someone's hand, you can feel a tight, overpowering grip or a loose, "dead fish" shake.
 Consider how going in for a hug, you can sense resistance through back and core muscle flex, or a release of tension.

-We develop motion capture technology that targets subtle movement, including rotation, proximity, and the activation of core muscles involved in resistance and tension of the arms, legs, and torso.
+We develop motion capture technology that targets micro-movements, including rotation, proximity, and the activation of core muscles involved in effortful and effortless action.
 The technology is designed to stimulate a mindful understanding of bodily movement by sensitizing users to their own modes of physical, non-verbal communication.
 Similar to more traditional mindfulness practices, use of this technology leads to increased bodily awareness and encourages effective and ethical engagement between people in the age of modern technology.

 Using a number of tools for capturing motion, including electromyography, piezometers, gyroscopes, radio transmitters, and infrared lasers, our sensors allow users to modify controls that respond to movement, including sound and light-based outputs.
 Whether users are developing choreographic sequences or improvising freely, sensors provide a tool for embodied reflection and analysis of physical interaction.